Hablamos Español Insurance Companies We Work With

 Richard Sweet runs Vantage Point Risk, an independent insurance and risk advisory for property owners, real estate investors, business owners, and families.
 He works with investors every week on the coverage decisions that decide how a claim actually turns out, and writes the Learning Center to put those decisions in plain language.

 This article is general information, not insurance advice.
-Coinsurance terms, percentages, and valuation methods vary by policy and carrier.
-For your property, talk with a licensed advisor.
+Whether a coinsurance condition applies, the required percentage, and how value is measured vary by policy, carrier, and state.
+For a read on your building limit, talk with a licensed advisor.

 Compare your coverage